Rektoff/Security-Roadmap-for-Solana-applications/README.md

 # Solana dApp Security Roadmap

-### Security SoK(Systematization of Knowledge) for Solana applications
+### Security Roadmap for Solana applications

 ![Group 48096155](https://github.com/Rektoff/Security-SoK-for-Solana-blockchain-/assets/144442822/cb98a230-3f65-4173-9b7c-eba843cb567b)

-We decided to create a special cybersecurity Systematization of Knowledge for Solana applications and protocols.
+We created a special cybersecurity Systematization of Knowledge for Solana applications and protocols.
 We call it the Solana Security Strategy: such a database would be hugely beneficial for anyone who wants to secure their product and learn security from the best-collected resources.

-If you are looking for personalized security training for your team - schedule a meeting with [Rektoff](https://www.rektoff.xyz/) today: [https://cal.com/gregory-makodzeba/](https://cal.com/gregory-makodzeba/)
+If you are looking for personalized security training for your team, schedule a meeting with [Rektoff](https://www.rektoff.xyz/) today: [https://cal.com/gregory-makodzeba/](https://cal.com/gregory-makodzeba/)

 ### We've mapped the cybersecurity strategy into 3 main stages:
 1. ## [**Design & Development stage**](#i-design--development-stage)